epfl-si/infoscience-patents/README.md

 # infoscience-patents (WIP)

-## How it works
+## What it is

-Fetch EPFL patents from EPO and generate MarcXML from it
+This project consist of two process:

+- Update the provided record from Infoscience with latest patents
+- Fetch for new patents that does not exist in Infoscience

 ## Install